Rewind X Lightpaper

 12. Vision

-Rewind X aims to be one of the first non-custodial, protocol-level primitives for reversible ERC-20 transfers on public blockchains.
+Rewind X introduces the first non-custodial, protocol-level reversibility for ERC-20 transfers on public blockchains.

 The goal is not to replace blockchain finality.
 It is to make finality safer.
 By providing a bounded window for human review and error correction, the protocol removes a critical barrier to mainstream cryptocurrency adoption.